-Based in Oxford, and taking full advantage of the remarkable human and cultural resources which this university has at its disposal, the literature and arts course is designed around three sequential periods of British history, from Early Modern (c.
-1450) to the early twentieth century (c.1914).
+Based in Oxford, and taking full advantage of the remarkable human and cultural resources that this university has at its disposal, the literature and arts course is designed around three sequential periods of British history, from early modern (c.
+1450-1688) to the 'long' nineteenth century (c.
+1800-1914).
 By studying each period through a range of disciplines, students will acquire a broad and multi-faceted picture of the past.
-In this framework giant achievements such as Milton’s poetry or Wren’s architecture can be understood not only as products of their times but also in so far as they stand as uniquely inspired statements, or as harbingers of future developments.
+In this framework, giant achievements such as Milton’s poetry or Wren’s architecture can be understood not only as products of their times but also in so far as they stand as uniquely inspired statements, or as harbingers of future developments.

 Interdisciplinary study raises challenges for a student in terms of methodologies.
 How do I analyse and interpret a picture when I have only ever worked with text?
 A poem when I have only worked with documentary sources?
 A building when I have only ever studied abstract ideas?
 How do I make viable connections between these different areas of study?
 An online element offered towards the beginning of the course will provide the opportunity to discover, practise and develop these skills, and to engage with current theoretical discourses concerning the way scholars relate with their source material.
-Similarly a more advanced on-line component in the second year will focus on interdisciplinary research skills, including trying out those skills by contributing to a small volume of papers on a subject related to the chosen dissertation topic.
+Similarly, a more advanced online component in the second year will focus on interdisciplinary research skills, including trying out those skills by contributing to a small volume of papers on a subject related to the chosen dissertation topic.